 It plays a critical role in data science by enabling task automation, identifying data patterns, and making accurate predictions.

-Machine learning techniques like supervised, unsupervised, and reinforcement learning enable data scientists to build models to make predictions or take actions based on new, unseen data.
+Machine learning techniques, such as supervised, unsupervised, and reinforcement learning, enable data scientists to build models that can make predictions or take actions based on new, unseen data.

 Data visualisation and communication

 Data visualisation is the practice of presenting data in a visually appealing and meaningful way.
 It involves creating charts, graphs, and other visual representations to help users understand complex data and insights.